Joseph Schrembs: Bishop of Toledo

-On August 11, 1911, only months after becoming auxiliary bishop of Grand Rapids, Pius X appointed Schrembs as the first bishop of the newly erected Diocese of Toledo.
+On August 11, 1911, only months after becoming auxiliary bishop of Grand Rapids, Pope Pius X appointed Schrembs as the first bishop of the newly erected Diocese of Toledo.
 Schrembs requested the Sisters of Saint Francis of Rochester, Minnesota send nuns to the Toledo area to work with the children of the Polish immigrants.
 Sister Adelaide Sandusky, director of the College of St. Teresa, and 22 other Sisters established a home in Toledo and began teaching in area schools.
 This community became the Sisters of St. Francis of Sylvania, Ohio From 1911 to 1921, Schrembs established 13 new parishes and 33 schools.
 At Schrembs' invitation, Visitation nuns came to Toledo in 1915 from their Georgetown monastery in Washington, D.C.

 In 1912, Schrembs led the fundrasing to build a hospital in Tiffin, Ohio.
 Seven acres of land were purchased for the construction of a four-story fireproof building.
 Tiffin Hospital, now Mercy Health Tiffin Hospital opened in 1913.

 In a 1914 sermon in Baltimore, at a meeting of the American Federation of Catholic Societies, Schrembs criticized the U.S. Government for not doing anything to protect Catholics from violence during the Mexican Revolution.
 After the American entry into World War I in 1917, he served on the Administrative Committee of the National Catholic War Council.